Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1942:

-She served as ammunition and supply ship for Operation Torch in Nov.-1942, and was one of the first supply ships to arrive Algiers after the allied invasion.
 On Nov.
-27 she was given orders to continue to Bone with her cargo of petrol (in 25 gallon cans), and was in a convoy 15 n. miles north of Cape Cavallo when German aircraft attacked on the 28th.
+27 she was given orders to continue to Bone with her cargo of petrol (in 25 gallon cans), and was in a convoy(?)
+15 n. miles north of Cape Cavallo when German aircraft attacked on the 28th (Page 3 gives the time of loss as 13:20).
 She was hit in the stern by a torpedo and immediately set on fire when her cargo exploded.
-8 were able to get into the motor lifeboat which the captain and 3rd Mate had launched, the other lifeboats were on fire.
+8 were able to get into the motor lifeboat which the captain and 3rd mate had launched, the other lifeboats were on fire.
 The boat landed 4 hours later at Mon near the Phare Alida Light where some British soldiers were stationed.
 3rd Engineer A. Samuelsen, who had been badly burnt, was immediately taken by car to an American first aid station at Djidjelli.
 The next day the others were taken to Bougie where they were accommodated at the theater over night (the 3rd engineer had meanwhile been transported to the military hospital near Bougie).
 On Nov.
-30 they were moved from Bougie to Camp Iferiuer where they stayed until Dec.
-3. at which time they boarded M/S Derwenthall which departed Bougie on Dec.
-4, arriving Algiers that same evening.
-On Dec.
-12 Cook Borgersen and Able Seaman Sørensen arrived Algiers on board the Norwegian D/S Evviva which had also been in the same convoy (one of Evviva's gunners is said to have shot down a plane and later received a British "mentioned in dispatches").
+30, they were moved from Bougie to Camp Iferiuer where they stayed until Dec.
+3, at which time they embarked M/S Derwenthall, departing Bougie on Dec.
+4, arriving Algiers that same evening (according to A. Hague, this ship left Bougie on Dec.
+3 and arrived Algiers Dec.
+5, having sailed in Convoy MKS 3X).
+Cook Borgersen and Able Seaman Sørensen arrived Algiers on Dec.
+12 with the Norwegian D/S Evviva, which is said to have been in the same convoy as Selbo during the attack (one of Evviva's gunners is said to have shot down a plane and later received a British "mentioned in dispatches").

 Crew List: